After Makary: What the FDA's Leadership Shake-Up Means for Pharmacy

 The commissioner's sudden departure leaves the agency navigating a crowded agenda of unresolved policy questions—many with direct implications for pharmacists and their patients.

-Marty Makary, MD, MPH, has resigned as FDA commissioner following months of turbulence at the agency and amid disagreements with myriad stakeholders throughout the regulatory and health care spaces.
-The abrupt exit sets off a period of significant uncertainty at an agency that was already stretched thin from budget and staffing cuts.
-For pharmacists, the questions left in Makary's wake are anything but abstract: they touch on how drugs are approved, how they are dispensed, and who, ultimately, decides which medications patients can access without a prescription.1,2
+Marty Makary, MD, MPH, has resigned as FDA commissioner following months of turbulence at the agency and disagreements with myriad stakeholders throughout the regulatory and health care spaces.
+The abrupt exit sets off a period of uncertainty at an agency already stretched thin by budget and staffing cuts.
+For pharmacists, the questions raised are anything but abstract: They touch on how drugs are approved, how they are dispensed, and who, ultimately, decides which medications patients can access without a prescription.1,2

 The Circumstances of the Exit

 Makary's departure follows reports of conflict and tension over the FDA's agenda.
-A flashpoint emerged when the FDA approved some flavored e-cigarettes from Glas Inc., a move that, according to The Wall Street Journal (WSJ), came only after President Donald Trump pressured Makary to approve the fruit-flavored varieties, which Makary had been refusing to do.3,4
+A flashpoint emerged when the FDA approved flavored e-cigarettes from Glas Inc, a move that, according to The Wall Street Journal (WSJ), came only after President Donald J. Trump pressured Makary to approve the fruit-flavored varieties, which Makary had been refusing to do.3,4

-According to a source close to Department of Health and Human Services (HHS) leadership and reporting from outlets such as NBC News and WSJ, that pressure was ultimately what prompted Makary's decision to resign.
-Notably, the resignation occurred ahead of scheduled congressional testimony Wednesday, where Makary would have been questioned and had to defend a position he did not support.5,6
+According to an NBC News source close to Department of Health and Human Services (HHS) leadership and reporting from outlets such as the WSJ, that pressure ultimately prompted Makary's decision to resign.
+Notably, the resignation occurred ahead of a scheduled congressional testimony in the US Senate, during which Makary would have been questioned and would have had to defend a position he did not support.5,6

-Makary's own account of his legacy, shared via a resignation text that Trump posted to Truth Social, struck a different tone than the chaos projected in the media.
-In the message, Makary credited his tenure with reducing drug review times from roughly a year to 1-2 months, developing new guidance to advance psychedelics research, and introducing a "plausible mechanism" pathway for rare disease drugs.
-Whether those claims hold up to scrutiny, or whether the reforms he set in motion will outlast him, is now the central question facing the agency.1
+Makary's own account of his legacy, shared via a resignation text that Trump posted to Truth Social, struck a different tone than the chaos reported in the media.
+In the message, Makary credited his tenure with reducing drug review times from roughly a year to 1 to 2 months, developing new guidance to advance psychedelics research, and introducing a "plausible mechanism" pathway for rare disease drugs.
+Whether those claims hold up to scrutiny, and whether the reforms he set in motion will outlast him, are now among the central questions facing the agency.1

 An Acting Commissioner With a Food Background

-President Trump announced that Kyle Diamantas, JD, previously the agency’s deputy commissioner for food, will serve as acting commissioner until a replacement is found.
-Any replacement would have to be confirmed by the United States Senate, and given the strong political forces at work and the upcoming midterm elections, Diamantas could find himself serving in the acting role for quite a while.1,7
+Trump announced that Kyle Diamantas, JD, previously the agency’s deputy commissioner for food, will serve as acting commissioner.
+A replacement would have to be confirmed by the US Senate, and given the strong political forces at work and the upcoming midterm elections, Diamantas could find himself serving in the acting role for quite a while.1,7

 Mifepristone: The Issue That Isn't Going Away

-For pharmacists who currently dispense mifepristone or who work in states where access remains contested, the outcome of that review and the direction a new commissioner takes on it will be closely watched.
+For pharmacists who dispense mifepristone or work in states where access remains contested, the outcome of that review and the direction a new commissioner takes on it will be closely watched.

 What This Means for Pharmacy Practice

-The uncertainty at the FDA's top carries real downstream consequences for pharmacists.
+The uncertainty at the FDA carries real downstream consequences for pharmacists.
 Drug approval timelines, OTC rulemaking, dispensing requirements for high-profile medications, and the future of telehealth-enabled prescribing all touch daily pharmacy operations in direct ways.

 In the near term, pharmacists should expect the pace of OTC-related regulatory activity to slow as new leadership finds its footing.
 The question of whether a behind-the-counter model gains traction—one that would expand medication access while keeping pharmacists central to the dispensing process—may depend significantly on who ultimately takes the commissioner's chair and how receptive they are to pharmacy stakeholder input.

-On mifepristone, the situation calls for close attention: a Supreme Court decision, a pending FDA safety review, and a new acting commissioner who will be navigating all of it simultaneously make for a volatile combination.
-Pharmacists who dispense the medication, or whose patients rely on telehealth access to obtain it, should monitor developments closely in the weeks ahead.
+On mifepristone, the situation calls for close attention: A Supreme Court decision, a pending FDA safety review, and a new acting commissioner navigating all of it simultaneously make for a volatile combination.
+Pharmacists who dispense the medication or whose patients rely on telehealth to obtain it should monitor developments closely in the weeks ahead.

 What is clear is that the leadership transition at the FDA, far from resolving the agency's instability, has opened a new chapter of it.
-The policies that will emerge from it and who will be empowered to shape them remain an open question.
+The policies that will emerge from it, and who will be empowered to shape them, remain open questions.